hythm7/Z/README.md

 Overview
 =======
-The main cipher window consist of the cipher symbols, with each transposition, the grams count ( uni-grams, bi-grams, tri-grams, ... and so on, if any ) will be printed to the status bar.
+The main cipher window consist of the cipher symbols, with each transposition, the grams count ( bi-grams, tri-grams, ... and so on, if any.
+Separated by a space ) will be printed to the status bar. if a count has `:` it means before colon is the  unique-grams, after colon is the total grams"

 If you are familiar with `vi`, working with `Z` should be easy, as `Z` mimics some of `vi` commands. like visual mode for selection , copy/paste, replace (or decipher symbol).
 Mouse works as well.

-Transformation can be applied to the whole cipher or a selection of the cipher, Full list of transpositions can be found on the Examples section  [here](https://github.com/hythm7/Grid/blob/master/README.md)
+Transpositions can be applied to the whole cipher or a selection of the cipher, Full list of transpositions can be found in the Examples section  [here](https://github.com/hythm7/Grid/blob/master/README.md)

 `Z` is a visualising tool, it's not a bruteforce tool.
-Once you are happy with a transpositions you can save it and use other tools to bruteforc it.
+Once you are happy with a transposition you can save it and use other tools to bruteforc it.

 Installation and Running